French coder in Xiamen, China

 I enjoy playing badminton, cooking and writing code, as well as sailing

 and snorkeling when I have the opportunity !
-I have a fantastic cat.
+I had a fantastic cat.

 My public key for "Daniel Veillard <Daniel.Veillard@w3.org>"